abbas-dhd/discord-clone/README.md

 # Discord Clone

-### Built with Next.js, Tailwind CSS, and PostgresSQL and Socket.io.
+### Built with Next.js, Tailwind CSS, and PostgreSQL and Socket.io.

 Click [here](https://discord-clone-q7f5.onrender.com/) to see the live demo.